AdobeDocs/campaign-web.en/help/v8/email/create-email.md

     ![](assets/subject-line.png)

 1. Add an attached file to your email if necessary.
-Accepted file formats are xxxx.
+[Learn how to edit email content]()

 1. Click the **[!UICONTROL Edit email body]** button to create and design the content of your email.